This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-If you don't count the time it takes to set up in the refrigerator, this fudge only takes minutes to make.
-All you need is a candy thermometer; if you don't have one yet, now it's finally time. 🌡
+• Quick and easy: If you don't count the time it takes to set up in the refrigerator, this fudge only takes minutes to make.
+And there's no stress, because a simple candy thermometer takes all the guess work out of it!

 Squares of brown fudge on white paper, piece in center with bite taken